bwsw/sj-platform/SJDocs/source/SJ_Deployment.rst

 The section provides a detailed step-by-step instruction on Stream Juggler Platform deployment on cluster.

-Currently, the deployment is supported on Mesos.
+Currently, the deployment on **Mesos** is supported for SJ-Platform.

 A complete list of requirements and the deployment procedure description can be found below.
 This is a demo case for which all the services are deployed and started.
 Then entities are added to the platform - providers, services, streams, modules and instances.
 These entities are also of the particular types necessary to solve the demo task.